sjsrey/ors/ors.md

-each version of the paper were randomly created, and the dimensions of the arguments surrounding combinations of different types of molecules, species, and cancer cells were exploited to provide some differentiation of the different versions of the paper.
+each version of the paper were randomly created, and the dimensions of the arguments surrounding combinations of different types of molecules, species, and cancer cells were exploited to provide some differentiation of the alternative versions of the paper.

 Several profound results stem from this experience.
 First, more than half of the papers were accepted.
 Second, both the key anti-cancer